Skip to main content

 Will ETIAS work in all EU countries?

-Why isn't every EU country in Schengen?
+Why are some EU countries not in Schengen?

 Schengen membership is technically voluntary for EU states.
 Ireland opted out to maintain open borders with the UK (Common Travel Area).
 Bulgaria and Romania are joining gradually.
 Cyprus has border issues due to the island's division.